LucaMalavolta/PyORBIT/docs/dynamical_analysis/pyorbit_trades_integration.md

 # Integration with TRADES

-`TRADES` (TRAnsits and Dynamics of Exoplanetary Systems) is a Fortran 90 code developed by [Borsato et al. 2014](https://ui.adsabs.harvard.edu/abs/2014A%2526A...571A..38B/abstract) to perform dynamical modelling of exoplanetary signals.
-The code has been expanded with a Python interface ([Borsato et al. 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.3233B/abstract)) and to perform photodynamical modelling ([Borsato et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%2526A...689A..52B/abstract)).
+`PyORBIT` and `TRADES` rely on different versions of `numpy` due to some requirements set by the Fortran compiler, therefore is not possible to use `TRADES` on  a standard installation of `PyORBIT`.

+The best way to proceed is  preparing a new Python environment specifically dedicated to running PyORBIT with the TRADES integration.

 ## Installing PyORBIT on a dedicated environment

-`PyORBIT` and `TRADES` rely on different versions of `numpy` due to some requirements set by the Fortran compiler.

-I strongly suggest preparing a new Python environment specifically dedicated to running PyORBIT with the TRADES integration.

-First, install PyORBIT using the instructions in <project:./installation.md> minding to use a different name for the environment, such as **pyorbit_trades**
+First, install PyORBIT using the instructions in <project:../installation.md> minding to use a different name for the environment, such as **pyorbit_trades**

 ```{code} bash
 conda create --name pyorbit_trades python=3.10